How to Set Up a Working Schedule with your Virtual Assistant

 Set your priorities

-To assist you in better allocating your time and resources, you must decide which tasks are most critical, assigning your time to these.
+To help you better allocate your time and resources, you must decide which tasks are most critical and allocate your time to them.

-- First, prioritize your tasks according to importance.
-For example, if two different projects must be completed simultaneously, but one is more urgent than the other (e.g., an article due tomorrow vs. an article due next week), you should complete the more urgent project first.
-This will benefit your business more than completing the less urgent project simultaneously (unless other reasons doing so would help you).
+• First, prioritize your tasks according to importance.
+For example, suppose two projects must be completed simultaneously, but one is more urgent than the other (e.g., an article due tomorrow vs. an article due next week).
+In that case, you should complete the more urgent project first.
+This will benefit your business more than completing the less critical project simultaneously (unless other reasons doing so would help you).

-To avoid being overwhelmed and, worse, overcommitted (which can lead to quality issues), you must work out how much time, realistically, is needed to complete a task.
+To avoid being overwhelmed and, worse, overcommitted (which can lead to quality issues), you must realistically calculate how much time is needed to complete a task.

 An average person can only be productive for four hours a day.
 There are ways of stimulating the brain to be effective for more hours a day; however, that would involve proper energy management.

-The key, thus, is to allocate time for self-care, exercise, and rest.
-Applying such measures will make you and your virtual assistant more productive, and you will have a better work schedule.
+Thus, the key is to allocate time for self-care, exercise, and rest.
+Applying such measures will make you and your virtual assistant more productive and improve your work schedule.

 Be flexible